emericg/WatchFlower/README.md

 ##### iOS

 The application will ask you for permission to use Bluetooth.
 You can learn more on Apple [website](https://support.apple.com/HT210578).

-##### macOS and iOS ('live mode' and 'historical data')

-Due to a (bad) combination of factors, these platform need a patched version of Qt in order to work with FlowerCare live mode and history data.
-The apps published on the app stores are using such patched version, but if you are building it yourself you can get these patches [here](https://github.com/emericg/qtconnectivity).
-Without it, these two features will just be disabled.

 ##### Linux ('live mode' and 'historical data')